Murgator/gmod-donation-addon-tip4serv/README.md

 Open an account on [Tip4serv.com](https://tip4serv.com/?ads=github), follow the instructions and add a Gmod server.

-1) Drag and drop `tip4serv` folder into `addons` directory on your Gmod server.
+1) Drag and drop `tip4serv` folder into `garrysmod/addons` directory on your Gmod server.
-2) Restart your server and set `key` to your tip4serv API key in `data/tip4serv/config.json`.
+2) Restart your server and set `key` to your tip4serv API key in `garrysmod/data/tip4serv/config.json`.
 3) Type `tip4serv connect` in your Gmod server console.

 > You should get this message: **Server has been successfully connected**